AdrianKriger/geo3D_wrkshp/workshop/before/what.md

 ```

 ## 1. What does *geo3D* do?
-The primary product is a topologically correct Level of Detail 1 (LoD1) 3D City Model<sup>*</sup>.
+The primary product is a semantically rich, topologically correct Level of Detail 1 (LoD1) 3D City Model<sup>*</sup>.
 Secondary products include an application of spatial data science and an HTML-based visualisation.

 %Our mission is to empower high school learning and community engagement by fostering effective communication and advocacy at the grassroots level.